gwendall/way.js/README.md

 ### localStorage methods

 **way.backup()**
 Stores the data saved in way.js' datastore to localStorage.
-If [selector] is omitted, all data wll be stored to localStorage.
 ```javascript
 way.backup();
 ```

 **way.restore()**
 Restores the data saved in localStorage.
-If [selector] is omitted, all data in localStorage will be restored in-memory.
 Called on $(document).ready by default (can be changed with [global options](way.js#global-options)).
 ```javascript
 way.restore();
 ```